Wall Street Week Ahead: Attention turns to financial earnings

-NEW YORK (Reuters) - After over a month of watching Capitol Hill and Pennsylvania Avenue, Wall Street can get back to what it knows best: Wall Street.
+NEW YORK, Jan 11 (Reuters) - After over a month of watching Capitol Hill and Pennsylvania Avenue, Wall Street can get back to what it knows best: Wall Street.

 The first full week of earnings season is dominated by the financial sector - big investment banks and commercial banks - just as retail investors, free from the “fiscal cliff” worries, have started to get back into the markets.

-An array of financial companies - including Goldman Sachs (GS.N) and JPMorgan Chase (JPM.N) - will report on Wednesday.
-Bank of America (BAC.N) and Citigroup (C.N) will join on Thursday.
+An array of financial companies - including Goldman Sachs and JPMorgan Chase - will report on Wednesday.
+Bank of America and Citigroup will join on Thursday.

 “The banks have a read on the economy, on the health of consumers, on the health of demand,” said Quincy Krosby, market strategist at Prudential Financial in Newark, New Jersey.